polarranzg/github-slideshow/​_posts/0000-01-02-polarranzg.md

+---
+layout: slide
+title: “Welcome to our second slide!”
+---
+Your test2
----layout: slidetitle: “Welcome to our second slide!”---Your testUse the left arrow to go back!
+Use the left arrow to go back!